May 2021 / Event Reports

 Open Letter on Recovery and Resilience Facility: Too Little Attention and Funding for Energy Storage Solutions

-On 18 June 2021, EASE - the European Association for Storage of Energy, together with 12 national energy storage associations* active across Europe, has written to the European Commission to express concern about the lack of attention and funding for energy storage technologies in the Recovery and Resilience Plans (RRPs) submitted by EU Member States.
+On 18 June 2021, EASE - the European Association for Storage of Energy, together with 12 national energy storage associations* active across Europe, wrote an open letter to the European Commission to express concern about the lack of attention and funding for energy storage technologies in the Recovery and Resilience Plans (RRPs) submitted by EU Member States.

-The associations are urging the European Commission to carefully review the national plans to ensure that they meet the 37% climate spending target and to consider whether they devote sufficient funding for energy storage solutions.
+The associations urge the European Commission to carefully review the national plans to ensure that they meet the 37% climate spending target and to consider whether they devote sufficient funding for energy storage solutions.

 Having reviewed the 23 RRPs submitted to date, many plans appear to fall short of the climate ambitions of the European Union.
 Too little attention and funding is dedicated to the energy storage sector: many Member States make no mention of energy storage in their plans, while others single out a small number of energy storage solutions for funding, rather than taking a technology neutral approach.